lorefnon/lorefnon.github.com/_posts/2015-09-21-react-and-livescript-in-harmony.md

 <img src="/images/Screen Shot 2015-09-21 at 12.42.18 pm.png">

-This is very similar to what you would have written if you were using vanilla javascript.
-The only primary advantages are whitespace based indentation, removal of braces and parenthesis (that are pervasive in js) and implicit returns.
+This is very similar to what we would have written if we were using vanilla javascript.
+The only primary advantages are indentation based nesting, elimination of a lot of superfluous syntax - braces and parenthesis and implicit returns.
 However we can do much better than this.

 Because Livescript was forked from Coffeescript, it inherits Coffeescript's class syntax which we can use to extend `React.Component`.
 However the benefits of doing so are pretty-much marginal.